rufilboss/100DaysOfDevOps/Day 17 -Creating EC2 Instance using Terraform/ec2.md

   public_key = "${file(var.my_public_key)}"
 }
 ```
+* As you can see:

-* and in var.my_public_key set the location as /tmp/id_rsa.pub
+    * in var.my_public_key set the location as /tmp/id_rsa.pub
     * To refer to this file, we need to use the file function

+* After AMI and Keys out of our way, let start building EC2 instance